BurkovBA/BurkovBA.github.io/content/blog/2021-09-20-1/index.md

 Applications outside multivariate calculus and field theory
 -----------------------------------------------------------

-TODO
+There are several discrete analogues of the continuous Laplacian that are used in various fields of computer science.

-### Discrete Laplacian in computer vision for edge detection
+### Discrete Laplace operator in computer vision for edge detection

-TODO
+Discrete version of [Laplace operator](https://en.wikipedia.org/wiki/Discrete_Laplace_operator) is a convolutional filter, used in computer vision for edge detection.
+In 2D case it is a 3-by-3 matrix of the following structure:

+$L =
+\begin{pmatrix}
+0 && -1 && 0 \\
+-1 && 4 && -1 \\
+0 && -1 && 0 \\
+\end{pmatrix}$

+Try applying it to a black-and-white photo of a brick wall.
+You will see that every pixel of a brick will become black after application of Laplace operator as a convolutional filter (because neighbors of this pixel from all directions have the same color).
+But the edges of a brick will become white, because pixels outside have a different color.

 ### Discrete Laplacian in spectral graph theory

-This is a subject of a [whole separate post](/2021-09-02-1).
+This is a subject of a [whole separate post](/2021-09-02-1) on spectral graph theory.

 References
 ----------